doc4d/docs/docs/code-editor/write-class-method.md

 The Code Editor can only check for obvious syntax errors (misspellings and the like).
 It does not check for errors that only occur during execution.
 Execution errors are caught by 4D when the code is executed.

-4D has a built-in (see [Debugging](../Debugging/debugger.md)) for handling and correcting these errors.
+4D has a built-in debugger (see [Debugging](../Debugging/debugger.md)) for handling and correcting these errors.
 The compiler also provides indispensable help for detecting errors.
 For more information about the compiler, refer to the [Compilation](../Project/compiler.md) chapter.

 ## Using help tips and status bar